pa11y/pa11y.github.io/contributing/communications.md

   - A private reprimand to the individual(s) involved.
 In this case, all core team members involved in the decision should be copied in.

   - A public reprimand.
-This should happen in the same place as the violation, e.g. Twitter, Slack, GitHub.
+This should happen in the same place as the violation, e.g. Slack, GitHub.

   - An imposed vacation (i.e. asking someone to "take a week off" from a the GitHub repos, Slack, etc.).
 You should communicate this "vacation" to the individual(s).
 They'll be asked to take this vacation voluntarily, but if they don't agree then a temporary ban may be imposed to enforce this vacation.

-  - A permanent or temporary ban from some or all project spaces (Twitter, Slack, GitHub, etc.).
+  - A permanent or temporary ban from some or all project spaces (Slack, GitHub, etc.).
 You should maintain records of all such bans so that they may be reviewed in the future and extended to any new project spaces.

   - A request for a public or private apology.
 You may attach "strings" to this request, e.g. you may ask a violator to apologize in order to retain their membership on Slack.